 - Personal accomplishments.

 At least two evaluators review each application.
 In all cases, qualitative factors weigh heavily in the admission decision.
 These might include exceptional professional achievements, outstanding community service, or evidence of particular talents or backgrounds that will contribute especially and significantly to the law school community.

 Seattle University embraces a wholly nondiscriminatory admission policy and philosophy.
 We welcome applications from all persons without regard to age, gender, race, religion, national origin, marital status, sexual or political orientation or disability.

 Candidates for admission must have earned a bachelor's degree from an accredited college or university prior to enrollment.
-In addition, applicants must have received a competitive score on the LSAT, and have registered with the Law School Credential Assembly Service.
-Applicants should submit required application materials at the earliest possible date after they are available and complete their applicant file by the preferred deadline of March 1 of the year they wish to attend.
+In addition, applicants must have received a competitive score on the LSAT, and have registered with the Law School Data Assembly Service.
+Applicants should submit required application materials at the earliest possible date after they are available, and complete their applicant file no later than April 1 of the year they wish to attend.